tonyfdelaurante/SpotifyAPI/README.md

 ```

 # Notes
-I've paired this utility down significantly, and it should run as expected with the basic VS build/run.
+I've parred this utility down significantly, and it should run as expected with the basic VS build/run.
 If not, let me know.

 Token refreshing has been removed, since it was complicated.
 If you need it, let me know as well.